Tips for Talking to Your Teen About Mental Health

 - Remind them how much they matter and how much you love them.

 - Let your teen know they are not alone in experiencing sadness or emotional distress – bad times won’t last forever.
+Reassure them that "it's okay not to be okay" because everyone has rough patches.
+What is important is that they seek the support they need or find healthy coping skills to get through the tough times.

 - Remember communication should be constant, open and honest.